Poverty in Afghanistan: 5 Facts You Might Not Know

-When we talk about Afghanistan or hear about it in the news, it can be very easy to forget that the insurgents are people and that a huge portion of them is suffering through extreme poverty.
+When we talk about Afghanistan or hear about it in the news, it can be very easy to forget that the insurgents are people and that a huge portion of them are suffering through extreme poverty.
 For the average Afghan, life can be very difficult and stricken with economic struggle, food insecurity, and a lack of resources to improve their lives.
-Here are a few facts that may come as a surprise about those living in poverty in Afghanistan.
+Discussed below are facts that may come as a surprise about those living in poverty in Afghanistan.

 - Only 28.1% of the entire population over the age of 15 is literate, meaning that 71.9% of adults are incapable of even basic reading and writing skills.
 On average, those who are capable of going to school only complete about 8 years, with females generally completing 4 years less than their male counterparts.

 - A 2008 estimate of the percentage of children aged 5-14 suggests that at least 25% were involved in child labor.
 UNICEF made an estimate in 2011 that the number had risen to at least 30%.
 In either case, around ¼ or more of all young kids in the country were being forced to work, therefore missing out on childhood and, most importantly, a proper education.

 - 36% of the population, or about 9 million people, lives in absolute, extreme poverty and another 37% lives just above the determined poverty line even though around $35 billion was put into the country from 2002-2009.
 In fact, the number one killer in Afghanistan is not armed conflict, it is poverty.

 - Half of the population still lives without access to improved water sources, this accounts for both men and women living in rural and urban areas.